On Carr and Lee's correlation immunization strategy

 In Figure \ref{fig:hist-swap} we plot histograms of the hedging errors $\Re \eps^\pm$ and $\eps$ for $\rho = \{-0.99, -0.66, 0, 0.99\}$.
-Consistent with Figure \ref{fig:rho-effect-swap} we see that the basic replicating portfolio $\Re \Pi_T^\pm$ tends to under-replicate (over-replicate) the payoff $\varphi(\<X\>_T)$ when $\rho < 0$ ($\rho > 0$).
-When $\rho \neq 0$ the correlation immunized portfolio $\Pi_T$ slightly over-replicates the payoff $\varphi(\<X\>_T)$.
-Though, for all values of $\rho$, the average hedging error of the correlation immunized portfolio $\Pi_T$ is smaller than the hedging errors of the real parts of the basic heading portfolios $\Re \Pi_T^\pm$.
+Consistent with Figure \ref{fig:rho-effect-swap} we see that the basic replicating portfolio values $\Re \Pi_T^\pm$ tend to under-replicate (over-replicate) the payoff $\varphi(\<X\>_T)$ when $\rho < 0$ ($\rho > 0$).
+When $\rho \neq 0$ the correlation immunized portfolio value $\Pi_T$ slightly over-replicates the payoff $\varphi(\<X\>_T)$.
+Though, for all values of $\rho$, the average hedging error of the correlation immunized portfolio value $\Pi_T$ is smaller than the hedging errors of the real parts of the basic heading portfolio values $\Re \Pi_T^\pm$.
 Summary statistics of the Monte Carlo simulations are provided in Table \ref{tbl:stats-swap}.
-Overall, compared to the basic strategies $\Pi^\pm$, it is clear that the correlation immunization strategy $\Pi$ dramatically reduces pricing and hedging errors for all values of $\rho$.
+Overall, compared to the value of the basic strategies $\Pi^\pm$, it is clear that the value of the correlation immunization strategy $\Pi$ dramatically reduces pricing and hedging errors for all values of $\rho$.